Farmers Weekly Awards categories

 Poultry Farmer of the Year

-Successful egg, turkey, goose, duck or chicken meat producer demonstrating excellence in production, marketing and welfare.
-Join the growing band of finalists and winners – men and women championing best practice and flying the flag for the British farming industry.
+Are you a successful egg, turkey, goose, duck or chicken meat producer demonstrating excellence in production, marketing and welfare?
+Then you could join the growing band of finalists and winners – men and women championing best practice and flying the flag for the British farming industry.
+If you have won this category in the past you can’t enter this category again, but you can enter a different category.

 Sheep Farmer of the Year